-Once the rearmost and uppermost section is defined, 'gurney' type trim tabs may be fitted to the trailing edge, or within 40mm of the trailing edge if fitted to the lower surface.
+Once the rearmost and uppermost section is defined, 'gurney' type trim tabs may be fitted to the trailing edge.
 When measured in any longitudinal vertical cross section no dimension of any such trim tab may exceed 20mm.
-With the exception of the discontinuity at their two ends, 'gurney' trim tabs fitted onto the lower surface of the section must all be of the same height, inclination and chordwise position along their span.

 The chord of the rearmost and uppermost closed section must always be smaller than the chord of the lowermost section at the same lateral station.